 In 2004 Kibbe founded FreedomWorks, a national grassroots advocacy organization, and served as President until his departure in 2015.
 Steve Forbes said: “Kibbe has been to FreedomWorks what Steve Jobs was to Apple.”
 Newsweek pronounced Kibbe “one of the masterminds” of tea party politics.
 MSNBC’s Keith Olbermann called Kibbe “The second worst person in the world.”

-Dubbed “The Scribe” by the New York Daily News, Kibbe is most recently author of the #2 New York Times bestseller, Don’t Hurt People and Don’t Take Their Stuff: A Libertarian Manifesto.
-In his spare time he appears on Old Media, including FOX News, MSNBC, CNN and HBO’s Real Time with Bill Maher.
-Most of his best material is lifted from his three liberty-minded cats, Roark, Ragnar, and Rearden.
+Dubbed “the scribe” by the New York Daily News, Kibbe is the author of the #2 New York Times bestseller Don’t Hurt People and Don’t Take Their Stuff: A Libertarian Manifesto (HarperCollins 2014), and Hostile Takeover: Resisting Centralized Government’s Stranglehold on America (HarperCollins 2012).
+He coauthored Give Us Liberty: A Tea Party Manifesto (HarperCollins 2010).
+Kibbe has appeared frequently on national television, including FOX News, HBO’s Real Time with Bill Maher, CNN, MSNBC, and PBS.

 Before launching FreedomWorks, Kibbe served as a congressional Chief of Staff and House Budget Committee Associate.
 He was also Budget Director for the U.S. Chamber of Commerce, and Senior Economist for the RNC under Lee Atwater.

 Kibbe did graduate work in economics at George Mason University and received his B.A. in economics from Grove City College.
 He lives in Washington, DC with his awesome wife Terry, and their three objectivist cats, Roark, Ragnar and Rearden.
 Kibbe is also a fanatical DeadHead, drinker of craft beer and whisky, and collector of obscure books on Austrian economics.